sentientmachine/erics_vim_syntax_and_color_highlighting/README.md

     vi mypython.py

 Now the code files should look like the images at the top.
+If not, go over the instructions and look for mistakes, it works for me.